 First of all, I would encourage her to ask with humility and softness (i.e., no edge in her voice) where she can find the studies that "prove" the prevalence of homosexuality in animals.
 People toss off assertions all the time (such as, "science has proven homosexuality is genetic") but when we ask where the articles are, they don't have an answer.
 They're just parroting what they've heard.

 Same-sex behavior DOES exist in the animal kingdom, for a number of reasons.
 Usually, it's either playful antics, or dominance behavior to assert hierarchy.
 For one male to mount, or attempt to mount, another male is a very powerful way to communicate his higher position in the "pecking order" of the community.
 But if you bring in a female in heat, suddenly the male-male behavior is abandoned in favor of the female.
+Sometimes males mount other males in a type of practice before the females come into heat.

 Secondly, I have read of same-sex attachments in animals, but the fact that they exist doesn't make it normal any more than the fact that cystic fibrosis or diabetes exists makes those diseases normal.
 From a Christian perspective, we live in a fallen world, and that fallenness extends to the entire creation on the planet.
 It would make sense that things would go wrong even among the animals.
 For instance, I understand that a hormonal imbalance can result in homosexual behavior in some animals.
 (Here are links to a couple of articles concerning that.
 Note the naturalistic bias underlying them: "What is, is normal and natural and therefore to be embraced." http://www.noglstp.org/bulletin/1997spring.html and http://www.libchrist.com/other/homosexual/sheepandanimals.html )